DEBONDIUM/crispy/README.md

 # Crispy
-# 🧩 Crispy – Fragmentation Analysis in Solid Mechanics
+# 🧩 Crispy – Fragments Analysis in Solid Mechanics

-**Crispy** is a lightweight Python library designed to **identify, count, and analyze fragments** generated in **discrete solid mechanics simulations**.
-Whether you're working on dynamic fracture, debris tracking, or material rupture, `crispy` provides simple and robust tools to extract meaningful metrics from your numerical data.
+**Crispy** is a lightweight Python library designed to **identify, count, and analyze fragments** generated in **particule-based simulations**.
+Whether you're working on dynamic fracture, debris tracking, or material fragmentation, `crispy` provides simple and robust tools to extract meaningful metrics from your numerical data.

 > 💥 From breakage to data — fast, clear, and **crispy**.